-In the current circumstances, we understand that any increase to your rent and/or other charges isn't good news.
-However, to enable us to keep up with rising costs, we need to increase rents and service charges for the year ahead.
-Increasing our charges is essential to making sure that we can continue to fulfil our responsibilities in accordance with your lease.
+In the current circumstances, we understand that any increase to your service charges isn't good news.
+However to enable us to keep up with rising costs, we need to increase service charges for the year ahead.
+Increasing our charges is essential to making sure that we can continue to fulfil our responsibilities in accordance with your lease or transfer.